thawkin3/dad-joke-dadabase-rest-api/README.md

 Groan at some dad jokes and rate them as well.
 Which joke will be your favorite?

-This API is built with [json-server](https://github.com/typicode/json-server).
+This API is built with [JSON Server](https://github.com/typicode/json-server).
 It provides the backend service for the Dad Joke Dadabase app found here: https://github.com/thawkin3/dad-joke-dadabase

 ## Running the app locally